FOLLOW US

 The beautiful and historic town of Lunenburg, Nova Scotia in the fall.
 Boats drift in the harbour and the amazing colours of the buildings in this picturesque seaside town add to the scene.
 This image was taken across the harbour from town on a gorgeous fall morning.
 Lunenburg is located approximately an hour from Halifax.
 ImagineGolf / Getty Images

 Explore the charming town of Lunenburg on foot.
 With its brightly colored buildings, steep streets, and rich shipbuilding history, Lunenburg is a delight to explore.
 Join a guided walking tour and discover the town's fascinating history, architectural gems, and hidden secrets.
-Don't forget to stop by the Fisheries Museum of the Atlantic to delve deeper into the history of Atlantic Canadian fisheries.
+Stop by the Fisheries Museum of the Atlantic to delve deeper into the history of Atlantic Canadian fisheries.
 As you wander through the town, you'll be captivated by the stunning views of the harbor, the historic architecture, and the friendly locals.
 It's a walking tour that offers a taste of Nova Scotia's vibrant culture and heritage.

 Advertisement